zealot128/ShuFaZuoPin/README.md

 * english i18n if wished (just a matter of work)
 * caching if necessary (until now works fine)
 * SQL Caching for list views
 * Saving traditional chinese characters in addition to simplified for all the university students.
 Let user choose in his profile, which one to learn
 * every user can make notes for word.
 Share or private visibility
 * in case of more users: statistics, highscores etcpp
 * improved first-installation
   * until now, you have to create the admin user manually with rails console
   * provide the imported word standard database from cedict.
 Up to now database is empty on delivery
+* User administration features for admin. standard community features etcpp

 ## Already done